 “I think it’s happening again.
 I’m having another Spanish overload….”

-These words rolled off my tongue to many a friend over five years ago when I was taking two upper level Spanish classes at the same time.
+These words rolled off my tongue to many a friend over five years ago when I was learning Spanish in two upper level classes at the same time.
 What exactly was this “Spanish overload,” you ask?
 Well, I will elaborate on that in just a few sentences.
 I was pretty ambitious back when I was starting out in college (okay, I still am…).
 In fact, my first and last semesters of college were the only times I took just one class taught in Spanish.
 The rest of the semesters I took an average of five to six classes per semester and two of those classes were always Spanish classes.
 By the end of my first year I had my minor in Spanish completed.
 But oh, I wasn’t done there.
 I had many more classes and an eventual major change ahead of me.
-And not to mention cultural and self-immersion too. 🙂
+And not to mention lots of self-imposed cultural immersion too. 🙂

 Having an overload in Spanish for me would consist of a two things.
 Both of these things were not emotional or mental side effects.
 These things had a huge affect on me physically.
 The first thing that would happen, after I had been reading or listening to too much Spanish, was that I would get a headache.
 The closest thing that I relate it to is a tension headache.
 Except that the ache would primarily be in my temples and they usually throbbed.
 The second thing was this: I would feel like I was drowning.
 Or as if I hadn’t gone outside or spoken to anyone all day.
 Another way I could describe it would be a mix of hitting a brick wall, getting into a slump (think middle of the day 2pm. slump) and a brain freeze.
 When I reached this point, the best thing for me to do was take a step back, breathe and…take a break.
 I knew that feeling overwhelmed with the language was a sign that I was moving in the right direction.
 Or at least it felt like I was even though I had no idea what I was doing half the time.
 (Especially when it came to interpreting Spanish literature, madre mía…)